Airlangga

-Airlangga (also spelled Erlangga), regnal name Rakai Halu Sri Lokeswara Dharmawangsa Airlangga Anantawikramottunggadewa (born 1000/02 in Bali, Indonesia – died 1049 in Java), was the only raja of the Kingdom of Kahuripan.
-The Kingdom was built from the territory of the Kingdom of Mataram after Mataram was sacked by king Wurawari of Lwaram.
+Airlangga (also spelled Erlangga), regnal name Rakai Halu Sri Lokeswara Dharmawangsa Airlangga Anantawikramottunggadewa (born 1002 in Bali, Indonesia – died 1049 in Java), was the only king of the Kingdom of Kahuripan.

+The Kingdom was built from the territory of the Kingdom of Mataram after Mataram was sacked by King Wurawari of Lwaram.
 He gradually gained support, won back the kingdom once ruled by his uncle, and went on to become one of Java's most notable kings.
-Airlangga literally means "jumping water", thus his name means "he who crossed the water", described his life story; born in the court of Bali and during his youth crossed the Bali Strait to stay in Java and later ruled the kingdom in East Java.
+Airlangga means "jumping water", thus his name means "he who crossed the water", described his life story; born in the court of Bali and during his youth crossed the Bali Strait to stay in Java and later ruled the kingdom in East Java.
 He belongs to both Ishana and Warmadewa lineages.

 Early life

-Airlangga was born from dynastic marriage between Ishana of Java and Warmadewa of Bali.
-His mother, queen Mahendradatta, was a princess of the Ishana dynasty, the sister of king Dharmawangsa of Mataram, while his father, king Udayana Warmadewa of Bali, was a king of the Balinese Warmadewa Dynasty.
-Bali in 11th century probably was an ally or vassal of Java, the marriage of Airlangga's parents was probably meant as political means to seal Bali as part of Mataram's realm.
-Airlangga has two younger brothers, Marakata (later become king of Bali after the death of their father) and Anak Wungçu (ascend to Balinese throne after the death of Marakata).
-Later, in various inscriptions created by Airlangga, he claimed to be the descendant of Mpu Sindok of Ishana dynasty.
+Airlangga was born from a dynastic marriage between Ishana of Java and Warmadewa of Bali.
+His mother, queen Mahendradatta, was a princess of the Ishana dynasty, the sister of King Dharmawangsa of Mataram, while his father, King Udayana Warmadewa of Bali, was a king of the Balinese Warmadewa Dynasty.
+Bali in the 11th century probably was an ally or vassal of Java, the marriage of Airlangga's parents was probably meant as a political means to seal Bali as part of Mataram's realm.
+Airlangga has two younger brothers, Marakata (who later became king of Bali after the death of their father) and Anak Wungçu (who ascended to Balinese throne after the death of Marakata).
+Later, in various inscriptions created by Airlangga, he claimed to be the descendant of Mpu Sindok of the Ishana dynasty.

-However, there is a speculation suggesting that Airlangga was not the biological son of king Udayana, Mahendradatta probably conceived Airlangga from her previous union to an unknown man, that after her separation (either because of death or divorce) Mahendradatta was betrothed to Balinese king, thus she took the baby Airlangga to Bali.
-Historical sources seems to be silenced on Mahendradatta's suspected earlier marriage, that it might be a scandal or not even took place.
-This suspicion was because although Airlangga was the eldest son of Mahendradatta, curiously he is not chosen as the crown prince of Bali, his younger brother Marakata and later Anak Wungçu rose to Balinese throne instead.
+However, there is speculation suggesting that Airlangga was not the biological son of King Udayana, Mahendradatta probably conceived Airlangga from her previous union to an unknown man, and after her separation (either because of death or divorce) Mahendradatta was betrothed to the Balinese king, thus she took the baby Airlangga to Bali.
+Historical sources seem to be silenced on Mahendradatta's suspected earlier marriage, that it might be a scandal or not even taken place.
+This suspicion was because although Airlangga was the eldest son of Mahendradatta, he was not chosen as the crown prince of Bali, his younger brother Marakata and later Anak Wungçu rose to the Balinese throne instead.
 Moreover, Mahendradatta sent Airlangga back to Java during his teenage years.
-Mahendradatta was known to be promoting the cult of Durga in Bali, and curiously later associated with Balinese legend of evil witch Rangda, which translates to "widow".
+Mahendradatta was known to be promoting the cult of Durga in Bali, and later associated with the Balinese legend of the evil witch Rangda, which translates to "widow".